lyrahgames/gnome-extension-glasa/README.md

 If you have any questions or comments regarding `glasa`, please don't hesitate to reach out at lyrahgames@mailbox.org.
 If you come across any bugs, encounter issues, or miss some neat features, please make use of the GitHub issue tracking page or send a pull request.

-When contributing with a pull request, please have a look at the commented source code and try to follow the formatting and style seen there.
+When contributing with a pull request, please make yourself familiar with [GJS][gjs] and [GNOME Shell Extensions][gnome-extensions].
+Follow the [GNOME Shell Extensions Review Guidelines][gnome-extensions-review-guidelines] and also have a look at the commented source code to follow the style seen there.

 ## Copyright and License